Travel insurance for Primary Biliary Cirrhosis

 The condition occurs when the bile ducts become damaged and can no longer carry bile efficiently to the intestines.
 Instead, bile accumulates in the liver and causes damage – cirrhosis of the liver – which over time can seriously impair its functioning.

 Having primary biliary cirrhosis does not mean you cannot travel abroad for a holiday though.
-You may find you don’t have any symptoms at all, so simply looking after your health, as you normally would, can be all you need to think about while you are away.
-However, even having symptoms of PBC should not stop you enjoying a well-deserved break, as long as you take a few precautions and ensure you have travel insurance that covers primary biliary cirrhosis.
+Even having symptoms of PBC should not stop you enjoying a well-deserved break, as long as you take a few precautions and ensure you have travel insurance that covers primary biliary cirrhosis.

 Why do I need medical travel insurance for primary biliary cirrhosis?